-Popularly known as Sikandra is the Tomb of Akbar, the Mughal emperor and a great piece of architecture of the time being.
+Akbar Tomb is popularly known as Sikandra in the city and it is a great piece of Mughal architecture of that time.
 It is a great masterpiece which is tremendously outstanding work of design and construction.
-Starting from the ceiling going through the walls and ending at the doors panels, everything is fascinatingly designed inside Akbar Tomb.
+Starting from the ceiling going through the walls and ending at the doors panels, everything is fascinatingly designed inside Akbar’s Tomb.
 And the expertise on the architecture of the Mughal Empire is visualized in the compactly huge form of Tomb.

-The real tomb of the great Mughal emperor Akbar is situated in the basement of the tomb which is unfortunately not open for tourist.
-The basement has panels having a place to pass air and an open door where the actual body of Akbar is kept as per the traditions.
+The real tomb of the great Mughal emperor Akbar is situated in the basement which is unfortunately not open for tourist.
+The basement has panels, places to pass air and an open door where the actual body of Akbar is kept as per the traditions.
 Out of all the gates to enter and exit the tomb building, the south gate is the largest and enriched with vast work of architecture.
 Akbar’s Tomb is situated on 119 acres of land in Sikandra area which is a suburb of the Agra city in Uttar Pradesh state of India.

 How to Reach

 It is also called Tomb of Akbar the great.
-It touches the Mathura Road Agra (NH2) and it’s not too far away from river Yamuna.
-You can easily reach there as it is just at a 10 km distance from the Agra city and 11 km from the Agra Airport.
-Distance from Taj Mahal to Akabr Tomb is approximately 14 KM by road.
-It is connected with Agra by road, and convenient means of transport are also available.
+It touches the Mathura Road Agra (NH2) and it’s not too far away from the center.
+You can easily reach there as it is just at a 10 km distance from the Agra city center and 11 km from the Agra Airport.
+Taj Mahal to Akabr Tomb distance is approximately 14 KM by road.
+It is well connected with Agra city by road, and convenient modes of transport are also available easily.

-There are three roadways to reach Sikandra Tomb from Agra city centre.
+There are three roadways to reach Akbar Tomb from Agra city centre.
 Via Mahatma Gandhi Rd, Via Bagh Farzana RD and via National Highway, all three ways are almost of the same distance.
-You reach to the actual tomb after entering the premises from the external gate and then into the internal door.
-Going through the passage you will reach the Agra Sikandra complex and in the basement, you can find the true mausoleum of Akbar.
+You will reach to the actual tomb after entering the premises from the external gate and then into the internal door.
+Going through the passage you will reach the main complex and in the basement, you can find the true mausoleum of Akbar.